News conference following oral arguments at US Supreme Court; Cake artist Jack Philips and ADF lawyers will address media

-WASHINGTON – On 5 December 2017, cake artist Jack Phillips provided a statement to the media at a news conference following oral arguments in his case before the U.S. Supreme Court, Masterpiece Cakeshop v.
+WASHINGTON – Today, 5 December 2017 cake artist Jack Phillips will provide a statement to the media at a news conference following oral arguments in his case before the U.S. Supreme Court, Masterpiece Cakeshop v.
 Colorado Civil Rights Commission.
-ADF Senior Counsel Kristen Waggoner joined Philips.
-She also argued on behalf of Phillips before the high court, and ADF CEO, President, and General Counsel Michael Farris.
-Floral artist Barronelle Stutzman, who has asked the Supreme Court to hear her similar case, also provided a statement.
+Joining Phillips will be ADF Senior Counsel Kristen Waggoner, who will argue on behalf of Phillips before the high court, and ADF CEO, President, and General Counsel Michael Farris.
+Floral artist Barronelle Stutzman, who has asked the Supreme Court to hear her similar case, will also provide a statement.

 The commission’s order also required Phillips to re-educate his staff, most of whom are his family members—essentially teaching them that he was wrong to operate his business according to his faith.
 He must also report to the government for two years, describing all cakes that he declines to create and the reasons why.
 Because the order has forced Phillips to stop designing wedding cakes, he has lost approximately 40 percent of his income and is struggling to keep his small business afloat. (#JusticeForJack)